How Much is the Sponsor Licence Fee in the UK in 2025?

 Immigration Skills Charge (ISC)

-• Small or charitable sponsors pay £364 for the first 12 months, with additional 6-month increments at £182.
+• Small or charitable sponsors: £364 for the first 12 months, then £182 per 6-month extension

-• Medium or large sponsors pay £1,000 for the first 12 months, with additional 6-month increments at £500.
+• Medium or large sponsors: £1,000 for the first 12 months, then £500 per 6-month extension

 Ongoing Sponsor Licence Costs

-The Importance of Compliance and the Role of the Sponsor Management System (SMS)
+Compliance Requirements & Sponsor Management System (SMS)

-How Borderless Can Help You
+How Borderless Can Help

 Subscribe to our newsletter